 IAB New Ad Portfolio

 Guidelines that define the New Ad Portfolio were developed by the IAB Tech Lab.
-These standards ad size focus on enhancing the advertising experience across multiple platforms, including mobile apps, websites, and social media.
+These standardsof ad size focus on enhancing the advertising experience across multiple platforms, including mobile apps, websites, and social media.

 The New Ad Portfolio also focuses on ‘new media experiences’ such as virtual reality ads and augmented reality ads.